 - Chalk paint can be applied with a variety of paintbrush types.
 Most chalk painters have their favorites and I’ll list a few of my go-to’s.

 - The amount of prep you do on your furniture piece is up to you.
 Sanding is not always necessary as these paints have a great ability to adhere to all kinds of surfaces, even without much prep.

-- Putting on a sealer, like a wax or topcoat, is usually recommended but, it is optional.
+- They are topcoat optional.
+Putting on a sealer, like a wax or topcoat, is usually recommended but, it is optional.
 The paint will adhere and stay pretty well even without the topcoat.
 And certainly if you are going for a more rustic chipped finish then a topcoat may not be desired.

 Easy Steps To Painting Your Furniture

 Finding furniture to update with chalk style paint is usually not hard!
 I can look around my house and see several things that I plan to paint.
 Goodwill and consignment stores are full of cheap furniture yearning to be upcycled with paint.
 With all the farmhouse style craze these days it sure seems that brown furniture is less popular and neutral as well as more colorful pieces are everywhere!

 Gallery of a few simple furniture makeovers using chalk paint: A large brown dresser and an antique hall table